Choosing between Costa Rica vs Hawaii depends on the type of trip you want.

 How much does it cost to visit Costa Rica?

-Costa Rica is pricier for a Central American country, with a seven-day vacation averaging between $800 to $2000 USD.
+Costa Rica is pricier for a Central American country, with a seven-day mid-range vacation averaging between $800 to $2000 USD.

 In tourist towns, you will notice a steep increase in price, with Monteverde and Santa Teresa costing more on average to visit than San Jose or Jaco Beach.

-Though tap water is considered safe to drink, you may want to purchase your water, which can cost $3 to $7 per week.
+Though tap water is considered safe to drink, you may want to purchase your water, which will add to your cost.

 How much does it cost to visit Hawaii?